Ilanchz/Spoofy/README.md

 # Spoofy
 A web-app leveraging spotify API to find songs and youtube API to download the songs.
-Songs are downloaded based upon the youtube ranking of most relevant music.
+The songs are downloaded based upon the youtube ranking of most relevant music.

 Disclaimer: This app uses only the npm modules provided to download the files no files belong to this account FFMpeg is required to download the youtube songs